Clinical Chair – Dr Peter Bibawy

 She said: “my interest has always focussed on working with others to improve care.
 I really believe that working with patients and the public alongside managers, clinicians and our partner organisations gets the best results"

-Director of Delivery - Ruth Colburn-Jackson
+Managing Director - Ruth Colburn Jackson

 Ruth has worked for the NHS since 2002, having started her health service career as a chartered accountant, after graduating from the National Finance Scheme.